Dogs are a man’s or woman’s best friend, but which breeds are best with kids? Here are a few dogs the whole family is sure to love!

 #2 Labrador Retriever

 The number two breed for kids is also the number one—the Golden Retriever.
-Let’s talk about the Lab first, since it’s the most popular breed, according to the American Kennel Club—in fact, for the 29th year running.
+Let’s talk about the Lab first since it’s the most popular breed, according to the American Kennel Club—in fact, for the 29th year running.
 Labs are patient, loving, reliable, and protective of their packs.
-They require lots of exercise, with swimming being one of their favorites.
+They have a lot of energy and require exercise, with swimming being one of their favorites.

-They have great stamina and strength and get along with other animals, along with other people they meet.
+They have great stamina and strength and get along with other animals and other people they meet.
 Because of their short coat, they only need weekly combing and bathing to keep them healthy and clean.
 The Lab lives 10 to 12 years.

 #1 Golden Retriever

-And, the #1 breed for kids is the Golden Retriever—a smart, confident, kind, and loyal dog that is perfect as a family pet.
-They were bred to be hunting dogs in the mid 19th century, along with other retrievers, but the difference is that Goldens could combat the adverse conditions of the area.
+And, the #1 breed for kids is the Golden Retriever—a bright, confident, kind, and loyal dog that is perfect as a family pet.
+They were bred as hunting dogs in the mid 19th century, along with other retrievers, but the difference is that Goldens could combat the adverse conditions of the area.

-While the Golden needs a lot of exercise, it’s perfectly happy playing fetch but does love to be indoors more than outdoors.
+While the Golden needs a lot of exercising, it’s delighted playing fetch but does love to be indoors more than outdoors.
 The fun-loving breed makes your kids fall in love the instant they see them, and they remain very protective of their pack.

-To keep them healthy and clean, it’s vital to brush Goldens coat twice a week and bathe at least once a week.
-You will learn quickly, Goldens love to learn tricks and are fiercely obedient, meaning they train efficiently.
+It’s vital to brush Goldens coat twice a week and bathe at least once a week to keep your Golden’s coat healthy.
+You will learn quickly; Goldens love to learn tricks and are fiercely obedient, meaning they train efficiently.
 Their lifespan is between 10 and 13 years.

 Special Mentions: Mutts

+We couldn’t leave out all those lovable mutts when creating a list of which dog breeds are best with kids!
 There are many mixed breeds, or as they’re loving called “Mutts,” which are also good with kids.
 You may need to observe how they respond to your family before adopting them, so keep that in mind.
-Some mixed breeds possess a variety of personalities that may work great with your family while others may not.
-It’s important to take many things into consideration when choosing a family pet.
+Some mixed breeds possess various personalities that may work great with your family, while others may not.
+It’s essential to consider many things when choosing a family pet.

+Now that you know which dog breeds are best with kids, you can get to adopting!
 Once you’ve chosen the perfect companion for your kids, check out our premium seat covers to protect your vehicle.
 We have different sizes and colors to match your needs and car decor, as well as patterns and textures to match perfectly.
-Contact us or check out our product page.
+We ship all of our products throughout the United States, so shop our online store now!